daleonpz/daleonpz.github.io/_posts/2017-10-11-stereotypes.md

 * Stereotypes: it is impossible to do not have a bias, but at the same time one should be willing to open their mind.
 "Germans are cold and direct"... well, actually they are pragmatic and helpful.
 * Give them your heart and they will give you theirs: Germans are willing to help you to improve your German.
 My first days I could barely say a couple a things and have zero listening comprehension, but still they helped me to improve the little things I knew and  they taught me more.
 I notice the same behaviors when I traveled to other countries.
 * Language interesting facts: German language is very specific, it has so much details.
 I have mixed feelings.
-In one hand, I like the idea of analyze the relation between the grammar and how Germans think, and in the other hand, the are many words that looks the same.
+In one hand, I like the idea of analyze the relation between the grammar and how Germans think, and in the other hand, there are many words that look and sound the same.

 ```